greenzorro/victor42.eth/content/post-en/折腾与思考/我没玩Openclaw，但把它的魂学来了.md

 translationKey: personal-memory-system-for-any-agent
 ---

-A self-evolving personal AI assistant: from Openclaw to a simple GitHub Repo.

 This piece is for the geeks—especially those looking to roll their own.
 If you're just here for the story, I'll keep the logic simple.

 For the non-techies, I’ve included some "cheat codes" (prompts).
 Just paste them into an AI for context.
 Pros, feel free to skip: